-This is the term for acclimatising plants that are started inside to the colder temperatures and more turbulent winds outside.
-This needs to be done gradually – otherwise they may die or be severely set back by the shock.
+Hardening off is the term for acclimatising plants that are started inside to the colder temperatures and more turbulent winds outside.
+It’s best done gradually – or the change in climate stresses plants and sets them back.

-Even hardy plants (those not sensitive to frost) that are sown inside need to be hardened off gradually – although they can be planted out before the risk of frost is over.
+Even hardy plants (those not sensitive to frost) that are sown inside will often benefit from being hardened off.

-Moving seedlings outside during the day also gives them a healthy dose of full-on daylight (you can read more about how to avoid spindly seedlings here).
+The added benefit of moving seedlings outside during the day is that it gives them a healthy dose of outdoor light.
+You can read more about the value of this and how to avoid spindly seedlings here.

 What are you doing this month in your container garden?
-I’d love to hear.
+I’d love to hear in the comments.